-Gonzalo Alvarez, raised in Port Arthur, TX, is a Latino Illustrator, Game Designer, and Creative Director/Founder of Macua Studios.
-Despite growing up in a low-income household and confining community of his small town, he pursued a BFA in Drawing at Lamar University and has been bringing to life quirky characters and whimsical worlds for his comics and video games.
+Gonzalo Alvarez, raised in Port Arthur, TX, is a 23 year old Latino Illustrator, Game Designer, and Creative Director/Founder of the video game studio Macua Studios.
+Despite growing up in a low-income household and confining community of his small town, he pursued a BFA in Drawing at Lamar University bringing to life his Mexican heritage through comics and video games.

-After directing his first game Borders, a game about immigration inspired by his parents stories, the game received international attention and featured on Univision, Telemundo, Washington Post and many others leading to its invitation to Sheffield Doc/Fest Alternative Realities, Indiecade’s Showcase at E3 2017, and a PBS show to air in 2017.
-Macua Studios was soon founded, and he is now directing his second project.
+After directing his first game Borders, a game about his parents immigration story, the game received international attention featuring on Univision, Washington Post and many others leading to its invitation to prestigious festivals such as Sheffield Doc/Fest Alternative Realities in the UK and Latin America and Indiecade’s Showcase at E3 2017 in Los Angeles.

 A bit more about me:

 Much of my illustration influences come from an early fascination with the creepy fantastical stories of my Mexican culture along with the grotesque imagery of Saturday morning cartoons, Tim Burton, and Kentaro Miura.